CloudWithChris/cloudwithchris.com/content/guest/camadams.md

 Website: ""
 YouTube: ""
 ---
 Cam Adams is an engineering manager within the FastTrack for Azure team.
-He is a career .Net developer dating back to the pre-release days.
-Cam has a particular interest in testing, scale and security which combined gives him excuse to DDoS websites in the name of science. #firethelaser
+He is a career .Net developer dating back to the prerelease days.
+Cam has a particular interest in testing, scale and security which combined gives him excuse to DDoS sites in the name of science. #firethelaser